Love, Gilda

-Love, Gilda is a 2018 American-Canadian documentary film directed and co-produced by Lisa Dapolito.
+Love, Gilda is a 2018 documentary film directed and co-produced by Lisa D'Apolito.
 The film is about the life and career of American comedian Gilda Radner.
-Love, Gilda premiered on April 18, 2018 at the Tribeca Film Festival and was limited released in the United States on September 21, 2018.
-The movie received widespread acclaim from critics.
+Love, Gilda premiered on April 18, 2018, at the Tribeca Film Festival and was limited released in the United States on September 21, 2018.
+The film received widespread acclaim from critics.

 Synopsis

 The film presents the life and career of Gilda Radner through her own eyes using her diaries, audio tapes, home movies and interviewing some of her closest friends at that time.